Brendan Gallagher: Ruan Pienaar keeps faith with Ulster

 Pienaar is hard core, loyal and inspirational and Ulster readily acknowledge they have struck lucky with the man from Bloemfontein.
 Signing up big names and hired hands is a fact of life in professional sport, but rugby took a long while to fully take that notion on board.
 Initially there was a strong suspicion that some of those concerned were seeking employment in Britain and Ireland as a last minute pension scheme although club treasurers argued they helped to put bums on seats.
 A fair few were genuine enough in their intentions but were the betrayed by creaking bodies and long term injuries.
 Very few were on the way up, most were on the way down.

 That has changed and Pienaar is the living proof.
-He is still only 29 and made his decision to join Ulster in 2010 before the Springboks finally made up their minds that playing ‘overseas' should not disqualify an individual from appearing for the national team. and still beg to differ on that one so we still rarely get the cream of their crop from the ANZAC axis.
+He is still only 29 and made his decision to join Ulster in 2010 before the Springboks finally made up their minds that playing ‘overseas' should not disqualify an individual from appearing for the national team.
+New Zealand and Australia still beg to differ on that one so we still rarely get the cream of their crop from the ANZAC axis.
 In the Northern Hemisphere is increasingly proving the most fertile ground for big clubs seeking ‘big hitters' but that still doesn't quite explain how Ulster managed to land and then keep

 Pienaar.
 Luck played a big part and possibly divine intervention as well.